puppetlabs/puppet-docs/source/hiera/1/variables.markdown

 ### In Data

-Within a data source, you can interpolate variables into any string, whether it's a standalone value or part of a hash or array value.
+Within a data source, you can interpolate values into any string, whether it's a standalone value or part of a hash or array value.
 This can be useful for values that should be different for every node, but which differ **predictably:**

     # /var/lib/hiera/common.yaml
     ---